Randomized Compression of Rank-Structured Matrices Accelerated with Graph Coloring: Preliminaries

 Greedy graph coloring algorithms process the vertices in sequence, at each iteration assigning to one vertex the first available color that hasn't already been assigned to one of its neighbors.
 In the \emph{degree of saturation} (DSatur) algorithm~\cite{brelaz1979new}, the choice of which vertex to color at each step is made by selecting from the remaining uncolored vertices the one whose neighbors have the greatest number of distinct colors (the so-called degree of saturation).
 The procedure is summarized in \cref{alg:dsatur}.

 While the asymptotic complexity of DSatur is often described as quadratic in the number of vertices, the algorithm can be implemented with quasilinear complexity, assuming the degree of the graph is bounded.
+The \emph{degree of a vertex} is the number of edges incident to that vertex, and the \emph{degree of a graph} is the maximum degree over all of its vertices.
 Summing the costs listed in \cref{alg:dsatur}, we find that the asymptotic complexity is

-where $\graphdegree$ denotes the degree of the graph. for the step of assigning a color to vertex $v$, we note that a greedy coloring algorithm uses no more than $\graphdegree + 1$ colors in the worst case, so checking the existing colors for whether they belong to the set of invalid colors for $v$ requires $\bigO(\graphdegree)$ operations.
+where $\graphdegree$ denotes the degree of the graph.
+For the step of assigning a color to vertex $v$, we note that a greedy coloring algorithm uses no more than $\graphdegree + 1$ colors in the worst case, so checking the existing colors for whether they belong to the set of invalid colors for $v$ requires $\bigO(\graphdegree)$ operations.